Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 **msg is failed if:**

 - There are no pairing insurance with given `msg.Id`
-- The insurance is not pairing insurance.
 - Provider of Insurance with given id is different with `msg.ProviderAddress`

 ### MsgWithdrawInsurance

-Create a pending insurance request for withdrawal.
-The withdrawal will start during the upcoming Epoch.
+Create a pending insurance request for withdrawal or immediately withdraw all its commissions and collaterals when it is unpaired insurance.
+If it is not unpaired, then withdrawal will be triggered during the upcoming Epoch.

 ```go
 type MsgWithdrawInsurance struct {